 One constraint is the geography.
 Once it has been established, you can’t change it.
 In one book I put a hotel where something else appeared on the map.
 The copy editor told me that I couldn’t have a hotel at that location.

 I knew roughly when I started what the big plots were going to be, even though I hadn’t worked out the details.
-So I knew that Andrew’s story (forthcoming book 4) would make use of the junk shop.
-That Flora’s story (Spooks and Scooters) was going to make use of the industrial estate.
+So I knew that Andrew’s story (book 4) would make use of the junk shop and that Flora’s story (Spooks and Scooters) was going to make use of the industrial estate.
 However, the stories have evolved as I have been writing, so I have managed to sneak in a bench where there wasn’t one in a previous story.

 Do you use the visual stimulus of the map when you are writing?